kuiperzone/PupNet-Deploy/README.md

 PupNet has good support for internationalization, desktop icons, publisher metadata and custom build operations.
 Although developed for .NET, it is also possible to use it to deploy C++ and other kinds of applications.

-The output of PupNet is a distributable local file, such as an AppImage, flatpak or Setup.exe file -- it does not auto-submit your project to a repository.
+The output of PupNet is a distributable file, such as an AppImage, flatpak or Setup.exe file -- it does not auto-submit your project to a repository.
 Note also that, in order to build a Linux deployment, the build system must be a Linux box and, likewise to build a Windows Setup file, a Windows system (hint: virtual machines are handy).